bluedotimpact/networking-bot/README.md

 You should then be able to use the app at your ngrok url.

-Data is stored in the AirTable base here: https://airtable.com/appnNmNoNMB6crg6I/tblzo9A4hjnxs8ezd/viwr3hvlKM7ebsf9v
+Data is stored in the Airtable base here: https://airtable.com/appnNmNoNMB6crg6I/tblzo9A4hjnxs8ezd/viwr3hvlKM7ebsf9v

 ## Deployment